jeremylynch83/drjeremylynch/_combined_master.md

 ## Are aneurysms monitored after clipping?

 In the UK, aneurysms are usually not monitored with scans after clipping unless there is a particular concern.

 ## What is coiling?

 Coiling is a form of **endovascular treatment** developed to overcome some of the shortcomings of surgery.
-A thin catheter is passed from the groin or wrist into the brain’s blood vessels. **Platinum coils** are placed into the aneurysm, blocking blood flow.
+It is not a temporary treatment, the intention is to provide life-long protection against aneurysm rupture.
+A thin catheter is passed from the groin or wrist into the brain’s blood vessels.
+Platinum coils are placed into the aneurysm, blocking blood flow.
 Coiling is often combined with other techniques such as **stents**, **flow diverters**, or **intrasaccular devices** to make treatment safer and more effective.

 ## Can all aneurysms be treated with coiling?

-Almost all aneurysms can now be treated endovascularly, with only very rare exceptions.
+Almost all aneurysms can now be treated endovascularly, with rare exceptions.

 ## What are the risks?

-Recovery is usually rapid.
-Patients typically spend one night in hospital and go home the next day.
 Risks include:

-* **Stroke** in around 5% of cases due to rupture or blockage, though usually lower than for surgery
+* **Stroke** in around 3–5% of cases due to rupture or blockage, though usually lower than for surgery
 * About **1% risk of severe brain injury or death**
 * Rarely, vessel damage at the groin or wrist requiring surgery
 * Temporary sypmtoms such as: Mild soreness, or oozing at the groin or wrist access site headaches or pain in the groin.
 * In some cases, **antiplatelet medication** (such as low-dose aspirin) is prescribed for several months if a stent is used.
+This can cause bruising if you knock yourself.
+* Recovery is usually rapid.
+Patients typically spend one night in hospital and go home the next day.

+## Will I need to take life-long blood-thinning medication?

+Antiplatelet (blood thinning) medication is sometimes, but not always, prescribed.
+This usually takes the form of two tablets, low-dose aspirin and a second tablet such as prasugrel (Plavix), clopidogrel, or ticagrelor (Brillanta).
+The second tablet is usually discontinued at 6-months.
+The low-dose aspirin is usually continued 1–2 years and then usually stopped, although rarely it is continued long-term.

 ## Can aneurysms recur after coiling?

 Yes, though this is also uncommon.
-In the **ISAT trial**, 8% of coiled aneurysms were incompletely occluded.
-If this happens, it is usually seen on imaging and further endovascular treatment can be performed.
+In the **ISAT trial**, 8% of coiled aneurysms were incompletely occluded at follow-up.
+If this happens, it is usually seen on scans and further endovascular treatment can be performed.

 ## Can aneurysms bleed after coiling?